CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 > "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-For those who prefer a more hands-on approach, the [Capacitor Live Update Plugin](https://capgo.app/confirm_email/) is another option worth considering.
+For those who prefer a more hands-on approach, the [React Native Live Update Plugin](https://capgo.app/confirm_email/) is another option worth considering.

-### Capacitor Live Update Plugin
+### React Native Live Update Plugin

-Unlike CodePushGo's managed service, the Capacitor Live Update Plugin offers a native solution for rollback management.
+Unlike CodePushGo's managed service, the React Native Live Update Plugin offers a native solution for rollback management.
 Its features include:

 -   Integration with version control systems
 -   Direct access to native APIs